 While some people with autism might have special or unusual talents, it's harmful to expect that we should all exhibit the same exploitable abilities.

-Meanwhile, there is no mention of an effort to hire other neuro-diverse groups, such as people with AD(H)D, Tourette's Syndrome, or Dyspraxia, and nothing to back up claims of being genuinely interested in (or following through on) hiring other groups of people with learning or intellectual disabilities.
+There is no mention of an effort to hire other neurodivergent groups, such as people with AD(H)D, Tourette's Syndrome, or Dyspraxia, and nothing to back up claims of being genuinely interested in (or following through on) hiring other groups of disabled people.

-If you care about hiring (and properly paying) disabled people, then do it.
-Don't target one specific group -- in this case, autistic people -- and call it "hiring disabled people".
-Doing so can be harmful for two reasons:
+If you care about hiring (and properly paying) neurodivergent and disabled people, then do it.
+Don't target one specific group –– in this case, autistic people –– and call it "embracing neurodiversity" or "hiring people with disabilities".
+Doing so can be harmful because it:

-2. It helps companies avoid actually hiring and supporting individuals with intellectual disabilities.
+Under-represents other neurodivergent groups and disabilities, helping companies avoid hiring and supporting individuals with other neurodivergences and disabilities.

 Why not be open to diversity, in general?